JoernBerkefeld/SFMC-Cookbook/ssjs/README.md

 // TODO test & explain Rows.Retrieve() compared to Rows.Lookup()
 // https://developer.salesforce.com/docs/atlas.en-us.mc-programmatic-content.meta/mc-programmatic-content/ssjs_dataExtensionRowsRetrieve.htm

-// already known that this works in automation but NOT in landing pages
+// already known that this works in automation but sometimes not in landing pages. so far it's unclear what's causing this.
 // it does NOT work WITHOUT the filter, despite the docs stating the contrary var birthdayDE = DataExtension.Init('birthdayDE');
 // according to the docs this filter allows complex structures including OR